uqlibrary/technology-training/R/terminology.md

 * **Error**: something went terribly wrong, and R can't finish running the code.
 The code most likely needs fixing.
 * **Executing**: executing (or "evaluating" or "running") a command means asking R to follow the instructions (i.e. the code) we wrote (and potentially give us an output if one is expected).
 In RStudio, you can execute commands from the script with <kbd>Ctrl</kbd> + <kbd>Enter</kbd>, but <kbd>Enter</kbd> is enough in the console.
 * **Function**: a small program that has a name directly followed by parentheses, e.g. `mean()` or `read.csv()`.
 Between the parentheses, we can specify arguments to tell the function what to do.
+* **GitHub** (and Gitlab): an online platform used to share and collaborate on code.
+It relies on a tool called "git", used for versioning of the code.
+Many packages are on GitHub but not on CRAN.
 * **Indexing**: a way to pick parts of an object that has several elements.
 Usually done between square brackets, and with numbers that specify the position of the elements, e.g. `my_object[5]`.
 * **Library**: _see "Package"_
 * **List**: a kind of object that is very flexible.
 It can contain different kinds of data, of different sizes, as nested as you wish.